-- Differentiating our curriculum to ensure all pupils are able to access it, for example: by 1:1 work, teaching style, content of the lesson, bespoke timetables etc. - Adapting our resources and staffing - Using recommended aids, such as laptops, coloured overlays, visual timetables, larger font, etc. - Differentiating our teaching, for example, giving longer processing times, preteaching of key vocabulary, reading instructions aloud, etc.
+- differentiating our curriculum to ensure all pupils are able to access it, for example: by 1:1 work, teaching style, content of the lesson, bespoke timetables etc. - adapting our resources and staffing - using recommended aids, such as laptops, coloured overlays, visual timetables, larger fonts, etc.

+- differentiating our teaching, for example, giving longer processing times, pre-teaching of key vocabulary, reading instructions aloud, etc. - implementing the systematic synthetic phonics programme (SSP) Little Wandle to support students whose reading ages are below their chronological ages.